Start Shaving Like a Man with the Help of the Best Straight Razors

 Like DOVO, Böker is another one of the top names in straight razors and is also based in Solingen, Germany (the heart of Germany’s top of the line steel industry; often referred to as the “City of Blades“).
 This razor also features a 5/8 half hollow carbon steel blade and is available with several different choices of weights, including white bone and black synthetic.
 In truth, there’s very little to choose between this one and the DOVO Classic, including the cost.
 No matter which one you choose, you’ll be getting one of the best straight razors around for a quite reasonable price.
 You can check out our complete review of the Böker King Cutter review here.

-- Check out the current price!
+- Check out the current price here on Amazon

 - Or see what tons of other current owners have to say about the Boker king!